-Visit the Rate Review web page on the ADOI website at https://insurance.az.gov/consumers/help-health-insurance-rate-increases
+Visit the Rate Review web page on the ADOI website at https://difi.az.gov/health-insurance-rates.
 On this Rate Review web page, you can:

-- View charts of rate increases and decreases that companies filed with ADOI for 2016 and 2017, - View other helpful rate information, - Search rate filings and "justifications" (or explanation) that each company filed with ADOI when increasing rates, - Sign up to receive notices about threshold rate increases (via "MailChimp" notification service), and - Comment on rate increases (via an email link).
+- · View charts of rate increases and decreases that companies filed with ADOI for the current plan year, - · View other helpful rate information, - · Search rate filings and "justifications" (or explanation) that each company filed with ADOI when increasing rates, - · Sign up to receive notices about threshold rate increases (via "MailChimp" notification service), and - · Comment on rate increases (via an email link).